instafiore/ModelCheckerWithAggregates/README.md

-# RecursiveAggregateReduct
+# ModelCheckerWithAggregates

-A new propagator for unfounded sets for non-HFC supporting recursive aggregates.
+A novel propagator for unfounded sets for non-HFC supporting recursive aggregates.

 ## Install